Home

 More important to the Prihars than the outside lights was the enormous generosity they felt about Christmas Eve gatherings in their home.
 With eight Prihar families in town and dozens of nieces, nephews, cousins and other relatives, they had a lot of people to fête every year.
 As one of Sherry and Willie’s nieces described it: “Attending those Christmas Eve dinners were anywhere between 35 and 50 people.
 The dinner was around 10-15 courses and they always had entertainment: a magician, a story teller, singers….
 It was amazing!
 They shunned all offers of help with meal prep or cleanup.”

-Elaborating further she said, “One year, there was a big ice storm in late December and quite a few of the relatives had called to say that if the weather did not warm up, they didn’t feel safe making the trip to dinner.
-Aunt Sherry called me a couple days before and asked (c’mon you know better by now, flat out told me) that if relatives were unable to come, I should go to the airport and find people who were stranded because of the weather and ferry them over to their house.
+Elaborating further, she told the story: “One year, there was a big ice storm in late December and quite a few of the relatives had called to say that if the weather did not warm up, they didn’t feel safe making the trip to dinner.
+Aunt Sherry called me a couple days before and asked (c’mon you know better by now, flat out told me) that if relatives were unable to come, I should go to the Portland airport and find people who were stranded because of the weather and ferry them over to their house.
 It had never even occurred to me that there could be people stranded at the airport, but it did to Sherry, and she was going to do something about it.
 Fortunately, the weather warmed and the ice melted and I didn’t have to wreck my car in the ice with a load of strangers inside.
 But I would have.
-That’s because I was never ever going to let Aunt Sherry down.
+That’s because I was never ever going to let Aunt Sherry down.“[2]

 Rose “Sherry” Prihar (1924 – 2021)